 - Accommodations– compare prices on Booking.com.
 This is how I personally book my accommodations since no pre-payment is needed and I can usually cancel up to a few days prior to my arrival.

-- Princess Cruise Lines– find prices on cruises to many destinations including up to 2-for-1 savings on Summer 2018 Voyage of the Glaciers Alaska Cruise (through 5/30/18).
+- Princess Cruise Lines– find prices on cruises to many destinations.
 Also, see Princess’ last-minute drop and go deals if that’s something you are able to do!

 - Allianz Travel Insurance– find cruise insurance, general trip insurance and if you’re wondering, read these reasons on why you should have trip insurance!